NeikiDev/DocsNeikiDev/public/guides/setup-alert-files-with-kaspersky-ips.md

 # Setup Alert files with Kaspersky IPS

-You can use that Short link to share this guide: [link.neiki.dev/AlertIPS](https://link.neiki.dev/AlertIPS)
+:link: You can use that Short link to share this guide: [link.neiki.dev/AlertIPS](https://link.neiki.dev/AlertIPS) :link:

 ## What you need